| Chapter 11 : Arenes and Aromaticity |

-Qu: How can we recognise systems that are aromatic ?Based on the properties of aromatic compounds, there are FOUR criteria about the π system that need to be met inorder for the "special" aromatic stabilisation to be observed:Ans: By applying the criteria for aromaticity outlined below.
+Qu: How can we recognise systems that are aromatic ?Based on the properties of aromatic compounds, there are FOUR criteria that are applied to the π system (not the molecule as a whole) that need to be met in order for the "special" aromatic stabilisation to be observed:Ans: By applying the criteria for aromaticity outlined below.

 In order for a compound to be aromatic, all FOUR of these criteria must be met.